GeniaV/stellar-burgers-backend/README.md

 ### HTTP Routes:

-In the docs folder, you can find the openapi.yaml file.
+In the 'docs' folder,, you can find the **openapi.yaml** file.
 It provides you with detailed documentation for HTTP requests that you can import into [Postman](https://www.postman.com/) or [Swagger](https://editor.swagger.io/).

 `/ingredients`